 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
 ASU 2016-02 will require lessees to recognize most leases on their balance sheet as a right-of-use asset and a lease liability.
 Leases will be classified as either operating or finance, and classification will be based on criteria similar to current lease accounting, but without explicit bright lines.
 For public entities, the guidance is effective for annual reporting periods beginning after December 15, 2018 and for interim periods within those fiscal years.
 For non-public entities and emerging growth companies that choose to take advantage of the extended transition period, the guidance is effective for annual reporting periods beginning after December 15, 2019.
 Early adoption is permitted for all entities.
-The Company is currently evaluating the impact that the adoption of ASU 2016-02 will have on its financial statements.
+ASU 2016-02 initially required adoption using a modified retrospective approach, under which all years presented in the financial statements would be prepared under the revised guidance.
+In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842) Targeted Improvements, which added an optional transition method to the existing requirements whereby an entity could adopt the provisions of ASU 2016-02 by recognizing a cumulative-effective adjustment to the opening balance of retained earnings in the period of adoption without adjustment to the financial statements for periods prior to adoption.
+The Company expects that the adoption of the new leasing standards will result in the recognition of material right-of-use assets and lease liabilities on the consolidated balance sheets but does not expect it to have a material impact on its results of operations or cash flows.